-This Fisheries Early Warning and Emergency Response Memorandum of Understanding (the "FEWER MOU") sets out collaboration among national agencies and stakeholder groups, and with regional supporting organisations, for development, implementation and administration of the FEWER for St Vincent and the Grenadines.
+This Fisheries Early Warning and Emergency Response Memorandum of Understanding (the "FEWER MOU") sets out collaboration among national agencies and stakeholder groups, and with regional supporting organisations, for development, implementation and administration of the FEWER for the country of Dominica.
 The FEWER MOU is not a legal document and does not establish binding rights or obligations.
 It is for a two-year period from date of final signature.
 It may be renewed, amended or terminated by agreement of the parties at any time.